gemini-testing/testplane-safari-commands/README.md

 ### Existing safari commands:

 Wrappers over existing commands:
+* **url** - wrapper over wdio "url" in order to wait until the page is completely open (used timeout from [`hermione.pageLoadTimeout`](https://github.com/gemini-testing/hermione#pageloadtimeout) or `30000` ms).
+In [appium-xcuitest-driver](https://github.com/appium/appium-xcuitest-driver) page is open with using the `xcrun` utility - `xcrun simctl openurl` which just tells the simulator to open the page and does not wait anything;
 * **swipe** - replaces wdio "swipe" in order to perform swipe by coordinates in native context;
 * **touch** - replaces wdio "touch" in order to perform touch click by coordinates in native context;
 * **dragAndDrop** - replaces wdio "dragAndDrop" in order to perform drag and drop elements by coordinates in native context.